Azerbaijani president Ilham Aliyev with shadows of displaced migrants and explosions

-By Tigran Sargsyan, legal and policy intern
+By Tigran Sargsyan, Legal and Policy Researcher

 On Sept.
 19, Stepanakert, the capital of the unrecognized Nagorno-Karabakh Republic, came under a barrage of bombs and artillery fire.
 Azerbaijan announced the beginning of an “anti-terrorist campaign,” signifying Baku’s final attempt to push ethnic Armenians out of the enclave and reclaim control over its territory.
 By Oct.
 2, Azerbaijani forces controlled Karabakh, a significant majority of its Armenian population had evacuated the territory, and the republic itself de facto ceased to exist.